CommanderRoot/Twitch-experiments/README.md

 # Twitch-experiments
-A repo to keep the diff of https://www.twitch.tv/experiments.json and https://www.twitch.tv/site_options.js
+A repo to keep the diff of https://www.twitch.tv/experiments.json